10 Best Flea Collars for Cats in 2023 – Reviews & Top Picks

 That said, this collar lasts for much less time than other collars on the market.
 It isn’t particularly effective, though it does seem to work at least a little.
 The scent can be overwhelming at first, though it does wear off with time.
 The collar just needs to air out.
 It is a bit girthy, so it may not be suitable for much smaller cats.

-You might also be interested in: 10 Best Cat Collars in 2021 – Reviews & Top Picks
+You might also be interested in: 10 Best Cat Collars – Reviews & Top Picks

 Buyer’s Guide: How to Choose the Best Flea Collars for Cats